Æthelberht of Wessex and the Vikings

 Æthelberht, also spelled Æthelbert, Aethelberht, Aethelbert or Ethelbert, birth c.
-835/crowned King of Wessex, 860 at age c.
-25/death 865 at age c.
-30/Unmarried
+835/crowned King of Wessex, 860 at age 25/death 865 at age 30/spouse, never married

 House: Wessex/Father, Æthelwulf, King of Wessex/Mother, Osburh